Date of Birth

 What is something that people don’t know about you or might find surprising?
 I am a huge Star Wars fan, and just a fan of Sci-Fi in general.
 I have probably seen each Star Wars at least 10 times.
 I also love to travel and have been to over 15 countries.

-What advise to you have for athletes who want to play at your level?
+What advice to you have for athletes who want to play at your level?
 Pay attention to the little things.
 Watch players who are better than you and try to understand what they are doing that you are not.
 Try to mock the way your favourite player plays, then put your own twist on it.
 But above all else, practice!

 Who has been important in your development as an athlete?
 My dad has taught me everything about the sport.
 Learning the proper fundamentals as a kid was crucial to being able to progress my game.
 He also would bring me to as many tournaments as he could and would tell me to watch and learn from the open players.